TW-Tribe/docs-as-code/README.md

   * without struggling much with formatting and style rules
   * and format the document using simple plain-text shortcodes

+File extensions:
+ * .md
+ * .markdown

+It was created by John Gruber in 2004.

+### MD Editor vs WYSIWYG editor
+Unlike MS Word or other WYSIWYG editors where you click buttons, markdown lets you simply add syntax of the type of format that you want to use for word or sentence.

+### Why to use Markdown
+1. Can be used to create anything.
+For example, website, presentations, email messages, comments, and technical documentation.
+1. MD files are easily portable to other applications.
+1. No dependency on platform.
+Use on macOS, Windows, Linux, iOS, and Android operating systems.
+There are web-based applications also designed specially for MD.
+1. Simple to get started.
+For example, open [Dilligner](https://dillinger.io/)

+### How is Markdown file converted to HTML or PDF?
+Only requirement is a Markdown application capable of processing the Markdown file.
+Markdown file - Markdown app - HTML
+Markdown application uses a Markdown processor, also called as parser to convert markdown-formatted text into HTML output.

 ## Key Elements
 1. Headings
 2. Paragraphs